Technocation/technocation.github.io/planning/2018-technocation.md

 -   Build an email list of people across the United States who would be interested in participating and/or organizing local chapters in the United States

 -   Build a job board for people looking for jobs which require OSGeo application skills

+-   Build new website and promotional materials to support OSGeo.US activities.

 ## AvidGeo Meetup Group

 The AvidGeo Meetup group is a ongoing meetup in Boston that supports local gatherings around spatial technology community.
 Technocation will support this program directly and as the OSGeo.US chapter where possible.
 AvidGeo is technology agnostic, but will support and champion Open Source programming when possible.

 **spring**